tirangol/Projects/infinity loop/README.md

 <img src="gifs/small.gif" width="450" height="450"/>
 </p>

-The wonky black at the bottom-right is the recording software, not the program.

 If needed, I have also implemented an imperfect auto-solving algorithm, one iteration of which is activateable by pressing the space button.
 Note that the algorithm cannot fully solve grids where there are multiple possible solutions.

 <p align="center">